getaplotdevelopment/evently-backend/README.md

 - Signup/login with docker hub

 ### Build the container
-- In the root directory,
+- In the root directory
 - run `docker-compose build`

 ### start the container/app